MLi-lab-Bioinformatics-NJUCM/HerbiV/README.md

 # English
 Pharmastar is a multi-functional traditional chinese medicine network pharmacology analysis tool for classical network pharmacology and reverse network pharmacology.

+## Installation

+You can install Pharmastar using pip.

+`pip install pharmastar`

 ## Usage